unrealwork/parcel-delivery-app/README.md

 The main tool to explore the solution is the main page of the project which is available at https://localhost:18080 after deployment.
 It's a Swagger-like page that provides the ability to authorize and interact with an API.

-For demo purposes, three users are created:
+For demo purposes, `special_key` is set as default and gives ability to access any API.
+Also, there are three users are created by default:

 * User: `john@doe.com`
 * Admin: `jane@doe.com`